gilad517/knn/README.md

 compiling and running: to compile either use the CMakeLists.txt file we provided or enter the following lines to the terminal:
 g++ Server.cpp CLI.cpp Commands/ClassifyingCommand.cpp Commands/ConfusionMatrixCommand.cpp Commands/DownloadCommand.cpp Commands/PrintingCommand.cpp Commands/SettingsCommand.cpp Commands/UploadCommand.cpp DefaultIO.h StandardIO.cpp Classifier.cpp Data.cpp SocketIO.cpp -lpthread -o Server.out

-g++ ClientTry.cpp SocketIO.cpp StandardIO.cpp DefaultIO.h  -o Client.out
+g++ Client.cpp SocketIO.cpp StandardIO.cpp DefaultIO.h  -o Client.out

 when using our provided CMakeLists.txt file, use these commands to run(in that order, each in a different terminal - use split, and have your working directory be "build"):
 ./TcpServer